irena-flextool/flextool/docs/how_to.md

 ### Multi year with one solve
 **(init.sqlite scenario: multi_year_one_solve)**

 In this example, one solve is used for all the four periods.
 All the four periods need to be added to the solve arrays `invest_periods` and `realized_periods`.
 Here the same timeblock is used for all the four periods, so only difference between them is the increasing inflow set above.
-The parameters that need to be added to the `solve` object:
+The parameters that need to be added to the `solve` entity:

 - `years_represented` parameter is used by the model to calculate the discounting factors for the periods in the model (often future years).
 It should state the number of years each period will be representing.
 For example, a period for 2025 could represent the years 2025-2029 if its `years_represented` is set to 5.
 Any investments would be taking place at the start of 2025 and discounted to the beginning of 2025, but the operational costs would accrue from each year in 2025-2029 each with a different discounting factor (decreasing based on the interest rate).
 - `invest_periods` the periods in which the model is allowed to make investments.